-Qualification - It is also possible for peer mentors to complete a qualification whilst volunteering for you.
-There is a selection of vocational qualifications to choose from such as QCF Level 3 in Advice & Guidance or Health & Social Care.
+Qualification -It is also possible for peer mentors to complete a qualification whilst volunteering for you.
+Schemes in England have started to incorporate a selection of vocational qualifications such as QCF Level 3 in Advice & Guidance or Health & Social Care 14.
 Seek information from training providers local to you.
 You need to bear in mind that these will require longer period of commitment and will also have a cost attached to them, so you need to decide if your organisation is able to provide this or whether peer mentors will be expected to finance themselves or to apply for finance through grants programmes which may be available to them.